The best skincare ingredients are SO underrated.

 What are the most common amino acids used in skincare?

-Of course, the more amino acids you use, the happier your skin will be, but, there are some that work better than others.
-These don’t just hydrate skin, but can also speed up the healing process, make wrinkles look smaller, and even soothe irritations.
+Of course, the more amino acids you use, the happier your skin will be.
+But some amino acids work better than others.
+They hydrate skin, speed up the healing process, make wrinkles look smaller and even soothe irritations.